PaulApivat/query_ethereum/README.md

 **Blocks, advanced data**

 - Hash: The cryptographic hash that represents the block header (the unique identifier of the block).
+(Hash and Hash Rate are not the same) ??
 - Parent hash: The hash of hte block that came before the current block.
 - Sha3Uncles ?
 - StateRoot ?